OpenZeppelin/openzeppelin-contracts/README.md

 This project is maintained by [OpenZeppelin](https://openzeppelin.com), and developed following our high standards for code quality and security.
 OpenZeppelin Contracts is meant to provide tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problems you might experience.

-The core development principles and strategies that OpenZeppelin Contracts is based on include: in-depth security, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.
+The core development principles and strategies that OpenZeppelin Contracts is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.

 The latest audit was done on October 2018 on version 2.0.0.